Rita Dominic

 Rita Uchenna Nkem Dominic Nwaturuocha (born 12 July 1975) is a Nigerian actress.
 She won the 2012 Africa Movie Academy Awards for Best Actress in a Leading Role.

+In 2023, journalist Otosirieze Obi-Young described Dominic as “Nollywood’s most critically acclaimed actor” in a cover story for Open Country Mag, writing that she "morphed into very different characters and displayed some of the best acting in Nigerian film, blending skill and experience into a modulated range rarely seen in the industry."

 Early life and education

 Dominic hails from Aboh in Mbaise, Imo State, Nigeria.
 She is the last out of four children.
 Her father was a medical doctor and her mother, a nursing officer.
 She attended Federal Government College Ikot Ekpene in Akwa Ibom State and proceeded to the University of Port Harcourt for her tertiary education.
 She had her BA in Theatre Arts in 1999.

 Career

 Dominic plays Clara Ikemba in The Meeting, a movie about a corporate executive who finds himself at the mercy of political patronage, bureaucratic red-tape and his experiences when he embarks on a seemingly simple business trip to Abuja to secure a government contract.

 Dominic started performing as a child, appearing in school plays and children's television shows in Imo State.
 In 1998, she starred in her first movie, A Time to Kill.
 She has produced several movies including The Therapist, Light in the Dark, Bound, The Blindspot and Desecration.
 Over the years, she has received numerous honours.
 She also won the top actress award for the movie The Meeting in 2013 and 2017.
 She won the best actress in TV series.
 Dominic won the City People Awards in 2004 as the Most Outstanding Actress.
 Dominic has starred in over 100 Nollywood productions.